AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/install-and-configure-marketo-sales-insight-in-microsoft-dynamics-2011.md

    ![](assets/image2015-5-4-11-3a39-3a23.png)

    Congrats.
-You have now unleashed the power of Marketo Sales Insight.
+You have now unleashed the power of [!DNL Marketo Sales Insight].

 >[!MORELIKETHIS]
 >